krupenik/hotspot-b2plus/grammar/2-homework.md

 3. You can always look up her address in the directory if you have forgotten it.
 4. He looked me up and down before he condescended to answer my question.
 5. My windows look out on the garden.
-6. He asked me to look through the document and then sign it.
+6. He asked me to look into the document and then sign it.
 7. He looked through the book to see if he had read it before.
 8. He looks down on me because I spend my holidays in Brighton instead of going abroad.
 9. After our quarrel she looks through me whenever we meet.